 When family and friends visit, you can’t help but blow through money dining out and showing them the town.
 But not every sight you show your guests has to cost money.

 In Kansas City, I can take visitors on free tours of Hallmark’s world headquarters, the Harley Davidson factory and Boulevard Brewery.
 The Nelson-Atkins Museum of Art, a world-renowned museum, and Kemper Museum of Contemporary Art both have free admission.

 Pro tip: A quick online search can show you what’s free in your own community.
 You may even be able to find free outdoor concerts and music festivals.
 Bring some lawn chairs and a cooler of food and drink (if allowed) and have a great time for next to nothing.

-I save anywhere from 20 to 50 percent by purchasing foods such as butter, milk, bagels, canned and frozen veggies, pasta, sauce and bags of frozen chicken from discount grocery chains such as Aldi, Save-A-Lot, Wal-Mart and Grocery Outlet.
+I save anywhere from 20% to 50% by purchasing foods like butter, milk, bagels, canned and frozen veggies, pasta, sauce and bags of frozen chicken from discount grocery chains such as Aldi, Save-A-Lot, Wal-Mart and Grocery Outlet.
 Then I give myself $20 to splurge at Trader Joe’s.

 With this method, I don’t have to feel like I’m too poor to afford my favorite foods.
 A typical Trader Joe’s grocery run might get me lentil soup, two salads and a frozen lasagna.
 That’s a good amount of food for around 20 bucks.

 Pro tip: Sign up for grocery store savings cards, which attach to your key ring, to get additional discounts at the register.